ctb/titus-blog/src/2017-binder-workshop.md

   container.

-All of this is (currently) done without authentication or payment of any time, which makes it a truly zero configuration/single-click experience for the user.
+All of this is (currently) done without authentication or payment of any type, which makes it a truly zero configuration/single-click experience for the user.

 ## The workshop!